spring-projects/spring-framework/build-spring-framework/resources/readme.txt

-SPRING FRAMEWORK 3.0 M1 (December 2008)
+SPRING FRAMEWORK 3.0 M2 (February 2009)
 ---------------------------------------
 http://www.springframework.org

 1. INTRODUCTION
 ---------------

-This is the first milestone of Spring 3.0 which is scheduled for final release in Q2 2009.
+This is the second milestone of Spring 3.0 which is scheduled for final release in Q2 2009.
-This release updates the entire codebase for Java 5+ and introduces EL and REST support.
+This release features a codebase that has been fully updated for Java 5+, introduces Portlet 2.0 and early JPA 2.0 support, and provides even more comprehensive REST support.

 2. RELEASE NOTES
 ----------------